navapbc/tf-ecs-example/docs/demo.md

 terraform apply --var docker_image=$YOUR_IMAGE
 ```

-apply should be very quick, but note that ECS is eventually consistent, you need to check that your app deployed in the console, or using ecs-utils service-check
+terraform apply should be very quick: ECS is eventually consistent: you need to check that your app deployed in the AWS ECS console, or using the handy ecs-utils **service-check**
 ```
 service-check --cluster-name ecs-example-vpc-cluster-a --region us-east-1 ecs-example-vpc-basic-app
 ```